 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss Acculturative Stress in culturally different clients from an ethical perspective.
-At the end of the track, we will describe a case study and analyze the cultural factors at play in the situation.
+In this section, we will discuss Acculturative Stress in culturally different clients from an ethical perspective.
+At the end of the section, we will describe a case study and analyze the cultural factors at play in the situation.

 Clearly when two different cultures come into contact, a complex cognitive process with emotional consequences is put into motion, resulting in stress.
 Traditionally the different levels of stress associated with acculturation have been referred to as the "culture shock" syndrome.
 However, in recent years, the term acculturative stress has been used as a generic reference to the emotional difficulties experienced by culturally different clients who transition to a new environment and culture.
 "Culture shock" is now usually reserved for severe levels of acculturative stress that result in an extreme lack of capacity to function in the new environment.